Healthy and unhealthy fats explained

 - Stop adding sugar to tea or coffee

-- Cut out sugary sweets, cakes, biscuits particularly on an empty stomach
+- Cut out sugary sweets, cake and biscuits, particularly on an empty stomach

 - Oily sea fish – mackerel, herring, swordfish, salmon, sardine